Music Education

 MUSIC EDUCATION CONCENTRATION (15 CREDITS)

-Students seeking teacher certification in music must complete the following requirements for music in addition to the Core Requirements.
+Students seeking teacher certification in music must complete the following requirements for music.
 For details about admission to the Teacher Preparation Program and its requirements, students should consult both their program director and the director of the Teacher Preparation Program.